-A reconstructed log cabin is the starting point for the Quarter Place Trail.
-This cabin is a representation of the types of dwellings that the enslaved and later free black population lived in throughout the late 18th to 20th centuries.
+A historic log cabin is the starting point for the Quarter Place Trail.
+Moved to Red Hill from West Virginia in 2003, this cabin 19th-century cabin is a representation of the types of dwellings that the enslaved and later free Black population lived in throughout the late 18th to 20th centuries.
 Based on the 1799 and 1802 inventories listing the enslaved people who were owned by the Henry family at Red Hill, at least 12 cabins would have been found along this Trail.

 Tobacco Curing Barn

 Tobacco was the cash crop of Virginia.
 During Patrick Henry’s ownership of Red Hill, the plantation yielded over 20,000 lbs. of tobacco each year.
 After the plant was cut from the ground, the stalks were split up the center and then hung over wooden sticks inside the tobacco barn to dry for 4-6 weeks.
 The leaves were cured with heat generated by fire then pressed into large barrels known as hogsheads and then sent to market to be sold.